mitre/fieldmanual/sphinx-docs/Getting-started.md

    - Navigate to the Agents page and click the "Click here to deploy an agent"
    - Choose the Sandcat (54ndc47) agent and platform (victim operating system)
    - Check that the value for `app.contact.http` matches the host and port the CALDERA server is listening on
-   - Run the generated command on the victim machine
+   - Run the generated command on the victim machine.
+The blue agent should be deployed with elevated privileges in most cases.
    - Ensure that a new blue agent appears in the table on the Agents page
 1) Choose a defender profile
    - Navigate to the Defenders page